DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ACCOUNTS-RECEIVABLE/Customer-reference.md

 ---

 # Customer reference setup
-The fields as described in the following subsections are available to control the functionality for customer remittance import available in additional licensed feature **Finance utilities - AR utilities**.
+The fields as described in the following subsections are available to control the functionality for:
+- Customer remittance import available in additional licensed feature **Finance utilities - AR utilities**
+- Bank statement reconciliation - **Offset account reference bank statement** field is set to use a field from the bank statement field to find the applicable D365 customer account - [More info](../CASH-AND-BANK-MANAGEMENT/Bank-reconciliation-matching-rules.md#customer-payment-and-settle-of-invoice-11)

 ## Reference number type